ZedCode/how-to-golang-tdd/index.md

 ## Adding a test for a new route

 Before you've gotten to this point you have hopefully planned out your API such that you know what each route is going to expect and what it's going to return.
-I find myself spending a lot of time in front of a dry erase board during this process as I shuffle around what should go where as my little API microservice takes shape.
+I find myself spending a lot of time in front of a dry erase board during this process as I shuffle around what should go where.

-I'm going to implement the handler for the `/check` route, this is going to be the most code intensive section and I'm going to be moving between files quickly (as well as adding a few new files).
+I'm going to implement the handler for the `/check` route next.
+This is going to be the most code intensive section and I'm going to be moving between files quickly (as well as adding a few new files).
 In order to implement this function, I need to do some planning.
-I am going to do that planning in the form of simply writing out the list of tests I'd like to put together in plain English such that anyone can read and provide feedback on this process:
+I am going to do that planning in the form of writing out the list of tests I'd like to put together in plain English such that anyone can read and provide feedback on this process:

 1. Test that `GET` requests to `/check` return Method Not Allowed.
 2. Test that empty `POST` requests get back a 403 Forbidden.